mobizt/Firebase-ESP-Client/src/README.md

 Call [FirebaseData object].dataType to get the type of data that successfully stored in the database.

-Call [FirebaseData object].jsonData and [FirebaseData object].jsonDataPtr to get the JSON data that stored on the defined node.

 If ETag at the defined node does not match the provided ETag parameter, the operation will be failed with the http return code 412, Precondition Failed (ETag is not matched).

 If the operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.

-Also call [FirebaseData object].jsonData and [FirebaseData object].jsonDataPtr to get the JSON data.

 ```cpp
 bool setJSON(FirebaseData *fbdo, const char *path, FirebaseJson *json, const char *ETag);